Gold Watch Case Design and Manufacturing

 The lugs are not soldered inside yet.

 We then cast blanks from the leftovers, and route the button cups.
 Then they need to be adjusted to fit, and finally affixed on the case.

 The winding crown did not come out well the first try, it just resembled a radio adjustment knob.
 We had to get a working form, which wasn’t easy.

 The knobs, lugs and the crown are complete.
 The case resembles a finished unit even more.

 We will make a footer under the crown, as this will prevent dust from entering the movement.

 After assembling and soldering together the parts, there comes the tedious and difficult task of finishing the look.
 At this point we had cycled through many bad ideas, none of which looked good (no photos, sorry).
 Finally, we settled on a hybrid satin finish.

 The satin along the sides was achieved using an abrasive steel sponge, it is combined with smooth edges of the bezels.

-The gong trigger was chosen to be minimalistic (like on an iphone), done to not accidentally overwhelm the design.
+From left to right (above): the time setting knob, winding wheel, and gong switch.
+The gong switch was chosen to be minimalistic (like on an iPhone), and done this way so as not to overwhelm the design.

 Thank you for your attention!